More exploration on this week's Sunday cycle trip along the canal.

 facility).
 This was fed by a mill race off the Mill Stream, splitting

 from the stream inside the grounds of Gilltown estate.
+No traces of the mill remain.
 Strangely, the New

 Abbey mill has no mill pond shown on the map, possibly because it no